JackBlake-zkq/free-mc-hosting-in-gh-workflow/README.md

-# MC Server
+# Free MC Server Hosting in GH Workflow

 Run your Minecraft server IN A Github Workflow such that people can join it.
-This gives you 50h of free hosting per month, with unlimited customizability and 7GB of RAM (if you can figure out to get this to work on a Mac or Windows VM you could get 14GB of RAM).
+This gives you 50h of free hosting per month, with unlimited customizability and 7GB of RAM.
+You could even get 14GB of RAM if you can get this working on a Mac or Windows GH Action Runner.

 This repo also has a system for automatic backups to AWS S3, which will probably be free depending on the size of your server folder, but could incur a few cents a month if you have a huge one.
 If you do a bit of your own customization, you could use your own system.